 History.
-The story of Dumfries House and estate from the 18th-Century to present day.
+The story of Dumfries House and Estate from the eighteenth century to the present day.

 In 1743 William Crichton-Dalrymple, 5th Earl of Dumfries, resigned his army commission and retired to his Ayrshire Estate.
 He was made a member of the Most Ancient and Most Noble Order of the Thistle in 1752, a very prestigious award granted directly by the Sovereign.
 Desirous of a grander house, the Earl asked the Adam brothers, Robert, John and James, to submit a design.
 Their completed drawings were presented in 1754 and a contract was agreed to build a new house to be called Leifnorris House.
 It was only when the foundation stone was laid on the 18th of July 1754 that his lordship decided the name should be changed to Dumfries House in line with his title.
 The house was completed on time and on budget in 1759.